geopm/geopm/tutorial/README.md

 application loop is focused entirely on the DGEMM operation.
 Note an MPI_Barrier has also been added to the loop.
 The work imbalance is done by assigning the first half of the MPI ranks 10% more work than the second half.
-In this example we also enable geopm to do control in addition to simply profiling the application.
+In this example we also enable GEOPM to do control in addition to simply profiling the application.
 This is enabled through the GEOPM_POLICY environment variable which refers to a json formatted policy file.
 This control is intended to synchronize the